1. What is a Common Information Model

 As of today, we develop information models in-house.
 They satisfy enterprise functional requirements but are not interoperable.
 This means we cannot use the production data of one production line to optime the functioning of another production line.

 This stresses the importance of data interoperability between different production plants.
 Systems and services have to have the ability to “create, exchange and consume data to have clear, shared expectations for the contents, context and meaning of that data” following the Data Interoperability Standards Consortium.

 3. How is DIMOFAC going to create a Common Information Model?

 DIMOFAC’s aim is to build a digital manufacturing platform.
 It will provide functionalities enabling the modularity, adaptability, and responsiveness of any production line.

-The content of the platform will be based on the production data of the six European pilot lines that are part of the project:
+The content of the platform will be based on the production data of six factories (that act as pilot lines):

 - Schaltag AG (electronic components).

 Therefore, a Common Information Model is needed to harmonise the data from all these production lines.

 The DIMOFAC Common Information Model will be built based on the Reference Architectural Model Industrie 4.0 (RAMI 4.0).
 RAMI 4.0 give companies a framework for developing future products and business models.
 It describes a structured way of approaching the deployment of Industry 4.0.

 RAMI 4.0 aligns in particular popular and global Industry 4.0 standards to reach interoperability (of various production lines).
 It ensures a common data understanding among all participants involved.
 By bringing existing industrial standards into the production modules of the pilot lines, machine properties and capabilities are unambiguous and perfectly readable.
 As a result, the manufacturing data of one production line can be exploited to improve the performance of another one.